driv/driv.github.io/_drafts/kubernetes-mixins.markdown

 }
 ```

 We are importing the `kubernetes-mixin/mixin.libsonnet`.
 Where did that come from?
-From the Kubernetes Mixin repository, but we need to install it first.
+We need to install it from the Kubernetes Mixin repository.

 ```bash
 cd mixins